 Rob Klein, the Fire Ecologist for Great Smoky Mountains National Park, said one thing that made the repair of damage from fire suppression activities easier was that “no containment lines were built”.

-At about 1 p.m. on the 28th he said he met with the fire chiefs of Gatlinburg and Pigeon Forge.
+Mr. Salansky said that about 1 p.m. on the 28th he met with the fire chiefs of Gatlinburg and Pigeon Forge.
 “I kind of tell them what’s going on, what the potential is.
 I kind of recommended evacuations of my park and the vicinity.”

 At about 6:04 p.m.
 Mr. Salansky first heard that the fire had moved in to Gatlinburg.